 Cosmetic braces can take anywhere from six months to more than two years, depending on the exact straightening needs of the patient's teeth.
 Traditional braces that are made of tooth-colored materials will last the dental patient between 12 and 24 months, while removable appliances tend to last anywhere from six months to 18 months.
 It is important for patients to understand that if they have more serious oral problems that braces cannot correct, they should discuss their options with an experienced dentist, who will inform them if they will need any additional tooth smoothing treatment.
 Cosmetic braces are an alternative cosmetic treatment option to traditional braces.

 Of course, traditionally, orthodontic appliances include metal braces and wires that are highly visible to others while the patient smiles.
-Cosmetic devices are much more discreet.

-This is achieved by using tooth-colored materials instead of the visible metallic materials used with traditional braces.
+Cosmetic devices are much more discreet, achieved by using tooth-colored materials instead of the visible metallic materials used with traditional braces.
 A night retainer can be worn indefinitely, especially if a person is prone to clenching or grinding his teeth at night.
-Minor tooth movements should be expected as people age.
-It is unrealistic to expect your teeth to retain their freshly straightened appearance forever without any maintenance and follow-up.
+Minor tooth movements should be expected as people age, and it is unrealistic to expect your teeth to retain their freshly straightened appearance forever without any maintenance and follow-up.

 It is important to follow all dental recommendations, both during and after treatment.
 Whether they are large or small, chances are that if you have gaps or misalignments in your teeth, you will need braces.
-They are a corrective dental device used to realign and position teeth in the correct order.
-Braces address several common dental problems.
+They are a corrective dental device used to realign and position teeth in the correct order and address several common dental problems.
 There are several variables used to determine if braces are needed, and there's also a lot to do with deciding which ones are right for you.

 When an experienced orthodontist and dentist like Dr. Dalesandro together decide which are the best solution, they will help you determine which ones are right for you.
 After braces are put on, regular checks are required for maintenance purposes.
 Each of these types of brace corrects teeth at different speeds - the type you have will play a key role in determining how long you need to use them.

 In addition, the condition of tooth spacing determines how long you wear them - the average time people use them is 10 months to 3 years or more.
-When wearing braces, it is essential to avoid eating certain foods, as certain hard or rubbery substances can spoil them after coming into contact with them on a regular basis.
-You should avoid using chewing gum or eating foods such as pretzels, raw carrots, candy, and popcorn.
+When wearing braces, it is essential to avoid eating certain foods as certain hard or rubbery substances can spoil them after coming into contact with them on a regular basis - you should avoid using chewing gum or eating foods such as pretzels, raw carrots, candy, and popcorn.
 Doing so will help you keep braces clean and functional that don't need to be readjusted.
 The cost of orthodontic appliances varies dramatically depending on the type you receive and the severity of your mouth alignment problems - your dentist and orthodontist can give you an accurate estimate of how much they will cost.

 The average time of wearing braces is between 1 and 3 years - however, you may need them for a shorter or longer period of time depending on your circumstances - on average it takes up to 24 months to complete the treatment of tooth straightening.
 Some patients only need less than a year and others continue treatment for three years before the teeth are properly aligned.
-Orthodontic treatment is not a standardized solution and each patient's dentition is different.
-Therefore, although it is difficult to know precisely how long the treatment will last, one can familiarize oneself with the factors that determine how long a person will be wearing dental appliances.
-An experienced cosmetic dentist could be exactly what you need if you are not satisfied with the appearance of your smile.
-A dentist can treat many of the same problems as an orthodontist, but generally a dentist will place more cosmetically pleasing braces or aligners.
+Orthodontic treatment is not a standardized solution and each patient's dentition is different - therefore, although it is difficult to know precisely how long the treatment will last, one can familiarize oneself with the factors that determine how long a person will be wearing dental appliances.
+An experienced cosmetic dentist could be exactly what you need if you are not satisfied with the appearance of your smile - a dentist can treat many of the same problems as an orthodontist but generally a dentist will place more cosmetically pleasing braces or aligners.

-The amount of time it takes for cosmetic braces to straighten teeth depends on the severity of the misalignment being corrected, the type of cosmetic braces, and how well the patient follows the treatment plan. . .
+The amount of time it takes for cosmetic braces to straighten teeth depends on the severity of the misalignment being corrected, the type of cosmetic braces, and how well the patient follows the treatment plan.